alexshadley/Spruce/README.md

 * Type Inference: Advanced type inference (think Haskell here) lets us have the awesome guarantees of a static type system without bogging ourselves down in type annotations everywhere.
-* Albebraic Data Types (ADTs): ADTs have been kicking around in languages like Haskell for decades, but only recently have they found their way into the mainstream, with appearances in the likes of Rust and Typescript.
+* Algebraic Data Types (ADTs): ADTs have been kicking around in languages like Haskell for decades, but only recently have they found their way into the mainstream, with appearances in the likes of Rust and Typescript.
 They're awesome, and I think every language should feature them